hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 Make sure that your project contains backend service, such as Azure Function or Azure bot service.

 # Steps to add API Connection
-The following steps help you to add API connection using Visual Studio Code:
+The following steps help you to add API connection manually:
-It is recommended to use an alias to distinguish multiple different api connections, the alias will be used in both sample code and env variables.
 - [Step 1: Add SDK to project](#step-1-add-sdk-to-project)
 - [Step 2: Provide ApiClient for project](#step-2-provide-apiclient-for-project)
 - [Step 3: Add Configuration for local debugging](#step-3-add-configuration-for-local-debugging)